cartoon-raccoon/cogsy/README.md

 This app has been tested on Windows 10, Arch Linux and Fedora.
 Testing for MacOS is underway.

-_Note: Cogsy is still very much in development is still considered unstable._
+_Note: Cogsy is still very much in development and is still considered unstable._

 ## Setup
 The app requires some setup: To access the Discogs API, it requires a user token.
 To obtain this token, go to your Discogs account settings > Developers > Generate new token.
 Copy the generated string to your clipboard.